umbraco/UmbracoDocs/Umbraco-Uno/Seo/index.md

 ## [SEO settings in Uno](Seo-settings-in-uno)

 The SEO settings section of your project is used for sitewide features.
-Learn more about the SEO settings in your Uno project and what each of these do.
+Learn more about how to configure the SEO settings in your Uno project.

 ## [Manual redirect settings in Uno](Manual-redirect-settings-in-uno)